Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for

 \subsection{Evaluation Metric}

-Lane detection tasks are typically regarded as a semantic segmentation problem; therefore, the evaluation metrics for lane detection are often similar to those used in segmentation tasks, specifically the confusion matrix: TP (True Positive), FP (False Positive), FN (False Negative), and TN (True Negative).
-In the context of lane detection, TP typically represents the correctly predicted lane line pixels, FP denotes incorrectly predicted lane points, FN refers to lane line points that were not detected by the model but are actually present, and TN indicates correctly predicted background pixels.
-Furthermore, the nature of lane detection tasks introduces some unique characteristics that differentiate their evaluation criteria from those of standard segmentation tasks.

-For FoggyLane and FoggyCULane, we adopt the evaluation metrics of SCNN\cite{pan2018spatial}, connecting the labeled or predicted lane points sequentially to form a long line segment with a width of 30 pixels centered around the connecting line.
-We then calculate the Intersection over Union (IoU) between the predicted area and the ground truth area.
-If the IoU of the predicted area and the ground truth area exceeds a certain threshold (typically set at 0.5), the lane detection is considered correct; otherwise, it is deemed incorrect.
-Based on this, we calculate the Precision, Recall, and F1-score, with the following formulas: { } { } { }
+Lane detection is typically approached as a semantic segmentation problem, assessed using common metrics.
+However, due to its distinct characteristics, lane detection also requires specialized evaluation metrics.
+Adhering to SCNN’s \citep{pan2018spatial} framework, we link labeled or predicted lane points to form line segments and extend them into 30-pixel-wide regions.
+Subsequently, we compute the Intersection over Union (IoU), and if the IoU value exceeds a predefined threshold, typically set at 0.5, the prediction is considered correct.
+From this, we calculate Precision, Recall, and F1-score using the following formulas: { } { } { }

-For the FoggyTusimple dataset, we adopt the evaluation metrics of the Tusimple dataset.
-The official Tusimple dataset provides three standard evaluation metrics: false positive rate (FPR), false negative rate (FNR), and accuracy.
-The formula for calculating Accuracy is as follows:
+For the FoggyTusimple dataset, we use the same evaluation metrics as the Tusimple dataset.
+The official Tusimple dataset includes three standard metrics: false positive rate (FPR), false negative rate (FNR), and accuracy.
+The formula for calculating accuracy is as follows:

 where $C_{\textit{clip}}$ represents the number of correctly predicted lane points in the image, while $S_{\textit{clip}}$ denotes the total number of ground truth lane points.
-For the pixels in the image, a predicted lane point is considered correct if it falls within 20 pixels to the left or right of the ground truth.
-Furthermore, if more than 85\% of the predicted lane points on a single lane line correspond to the ground truth lane points, the predicted lane is regarded as a true positive.